1. Introduction

 99 | 241 |

-Since we have approximately 30 purchases, we will create approximately 30
+approximately 30 purchases, this creates approximately 30 groups.

 Then, for each group we calculate the sum in the .transform('sum')